LayoutDETR: Detection Transformer Is a Good Multimodal Layout Designer: LayoutDETR

 Architecture design is where we integrate object detection with layout generation.
 Detection transformer (DETR)~\cite{carion2020end} is employed and modified for LayoutDETR generator $G$ and conditional discriminator $D^\text{c}$.

 As depicted in Fig.~\ref{fig:framework_architecture} bottom left, $G$ and $D^\text{c}$ contain a background encoder and a layout transformer decoder.
 The encoder is the same as in DETR~\cite{carion2020end}.
 The decoder is inherited from the DETR decoder with self-attention and encoder-decoder-cross-attention mechanisms~\cite{vaswani2017attention}.
 Different from DETR, we replace their freely-learnable object queries with our foreground embeddings as the input tokens to the decoder.
 The decoder then transforms the embeddings to layout bounding box parameters.
 Foreground embedding is a concatenation of noise embedding and text/image embedding.
 Text embedding is a concatenation of text string embedding (BERT-pretrained and fixed), text class embedding (via learning dictionary), and text length embedding (via learning dictionary).
+See more clarifications on our design choices in the supplementary material.
+See the implementations of the other networks in the supplementary material.
+In particular, other networks are transformer-based as well.
+Only the input and output formats differ depending on the network functionality.
+We do not choose a wire-frame discriminator since its empirical performance is worse, as also observed in~\cite{kikuchi2021constrained}.